Afford is one of Australia’s longest serving disability service providers, dedicated to helping people with disability to shape their own lives.

 A workshop at Canley Vale is officially opened while in the same year the Foundation announces plans to double the size of the workshop at Cherrywood.

-Neville Barnier was listed as a Director and he would go on, to not only serve as a Director for 34 years but be Chairman for 3 of those from 2014 to 2017.
+Neville Barnier became a Director, a role he would serve for 34 years before becoming Chairman from 2014 to 2017.

 FODI Industries established and Penrith factory opens to create employment opportunities.
 The Foundation purchased its first group home in Penrith, for supported employees to live independently.
 Unfortunately this was also the year a fire completely destroyed the Llandilo factory.